KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 Supplemental Model to Zenetist Ethics

 As the moral dimension of Zenetism continues to unfold,
-a new framework has emerged — one that refines how moral expression operates,
+a refined framework emerges —
-not only along the centropic–entropic gradient,
+mapping moral expression not only along the **centropic–entropic** gradient,
-but also across a second axis: active–passive agency.
+but also across a second axis: **active–passive** agency.

-This structure does not override previous formulations;
+This structure does not replace earlier models;
-it adds resolution, enabling greater nuance in the analysis of:
+it **adds resolution**, allowing finer analysis of:
 - Behavior
 - Intention
 - Energetic outcome
 - Alignment trajectory

-The quadrant model recognizes that moral action is shaped
+The quadrant model affirms that moral action is shaped
 not only by alignment along the centropy–entropy axis,
 but also by degree of engagement along the active–passive axis.

-This creates four categories of ethical expression,
+This yields **four categories** of ethical expression —
-mapped across two axes of moral geometry.
+a geometry of resonance with two intersecting axes.

 ---